kevintruong/til/Forking,-Part-1:-Introduction.md

 ## How do you write code that is different for the parent and child process?

 Check the return value of `fork()`.
-Return value -1= failed; 0= in child process; positive = in parent process (and the return value is the child process id).
+Return value `-1` = failed; `0` = in child process; positive = in parent process (and the return value is the child process id).
 Here's one way to remember which is which:

-The child process can find its parent - the original process that was duplicated -  by calling getppid() - so does not need any additional return information from `fork()`.
+The child process can find its parent - the original process that was duplicated -  by calling `getppid()` - so does not need any additional return information from `fork()`.
 The parent process however can only find out the id of the new child process from the return value of `fork`:
 ```C
 pid_t id = fork();
 if (id == -1) exit(1); // fork failed